Lipoic/Lipoic-Backend/CONTRIBUTING.md

 ## Contributing guidelines

 ### Commits
-A commit should focus on one thing only.
+Each commit should focus on one thing only.
 If necessary, update associated documents and tests in the same commit.

 The title of a commit message consists of the type, scope, and short description of the change (less than 50 characters).
 If needed, you may also provide further information in the other paragraphs.